pslucas0212/RHEL-EUS/README.md

 The registered system name is: eus090.example.com
 ```

-Let's check the system status
+Let's check the system status.
+We see that Content Access Mode is set Simple Content Access (SCA).
+With SCA enabled we only need to enable the instance and we don't need to assign a specific subscription to the instance.
 ```
 $ sudo subscription-manager status
 [sudo] password for pslucas: